Wormhole Solutions and Pre-inflationary Epoch in $F(R, T)$ Gravity with Axion Fields: INTRODUCTION

 \section{INTRODUCTION}

-Inflation is regarded as the standard description of the early universe, successfully resolving critical cosmological challenges such as flatness, the horizon problem, and fine-tuning~\cite{Guth:1980zm,Albrecht:1982wi,Linde:1981mu}.
-It assumes that the universe underwent a period of super-exponential expansion in its very early stage, causing the initial perturbations to be rapidly amplified within a short period of time.
+For Einstein's theory of gravitation, the inflation emerged as the standard description for the early universe, successfully addressing critical cosmological problems including the flatness problem, the horizon problem~\cite{Guth:1980zm,Albrecht:1982wi,Linde:1981mu}, etc. It assumes that the universe underwent a period of super-exponential expansion in its very early stage, causing the initial perturbations to be rapidly amplified within a short period of time.
 This mechanism effectively accounts for the large-scale structure and anisotropy observed in the cosmic microwave background (CMB)~\cite{Guth:1982ec,Hawking:1982cz,Starobinsky:1982ee}.
-Nevertheless, the precise conditions that trigger inflation remain an unresolved mystery.
-Before inflation, the curvature and matter density of the universe approached the Planck scale, making quantum gravity effects both significant and unavoidable.
-Consequently, we require effective theories in quantum gravity, such as the Wheeler-DeWitt (WDW) equation, to investigate these conditions.~\cite{DeWitt:1967yk,Halliwell:1988ik}.